nickkuijpers/laravel-custom-post-manager/README.md

 selected page template and authentication.
 This package includes default custom fields but you can extend is very easily as you read the 'Extending the custom fields' section.

+* For now you are required to be authenticated to use the CMS api's.
+In future releases i will be adding rules for authentication *

 ## Installation

 Install the package via composer: